 top of page

-Hi, we're Georgina and Nathan, college friends turned travel partners.
-We're coffee and animal-loving adventure enthusiasts here to share our favorite travel tips with you!
-Our goal is to inspire others to get out and explore this wild planet by camping, hiking, or wandering around a fun new city!
+Hi, I'm Georgina!
+A coffee-loving adventure enthusiast here to share my favorite travel tips with you!
+My goal is to inspire others to get out and explore this wild planet by camping, hiking, or wandering around a fun new city!

 5 Apps & a Free Planner